F0ireFlyLite E01 Luminus SST-40 21700 Flashlight Review

 Power and Runtime

 The E01 is powered by a single 21700 cell.
 Any type will work: flat or button, protected or unprotected.
 But the cell needs to be of the shorter variety – there are some button top 21700s that won’t make contact right.
-The right type cell is included anyway, so it’s not something you’ll need to worry about.
+The right type of cell is included anyway, so it’s not something you’ll need to worry about.
 Included is a 10A 4800mAh 21700 (similar to the Samsung 48G) (not what is pictured below!)

 Don’t use an extremely high discharge capable cell in this light!
 There’s just one emitter and you can damage this emitter with too much current! (“Too much” is probably anything over 10A or so.)